Seangottarun/FluidStride-Website/_pages/about.md

 I decided to start FluidStride to see if there were ways to train smarter using recent computer vision research.
-So far the results have been promising and I hope to have a first version of FluidStride available to the public in January 2021!
+So far the results have been promising and I hope to have a first version of FluidStride available to the public in Summer 2021!

 Happy running!